AlexP11223/gdrive_link_transformer/README.md

 The script takes the link from the clipboard, checks if it is a Google Drive sharing link and copies direct link to the clipboard.

+Also it can be used as a normal CLI app taking the link from the arguments and outputting the result.

 # Usage

 Requirements: